jxxcarlson/pca-fut/README.md

 (3.0f32, [-0.7070948f32, 0.7071188f32])
 ```

-The first argument of `pca.principal_componenent` is the number of iterations used in the power method.
+The first argument of `pca.principal_component` is the number of iterations used in the power method.

 NOTE: the first order of business is to use a random seed in `pca.principal_component` and to use a convergence test + a maximum number of iterations as the stopping criterion.
 Next, we will work on getting the first k eigenvectors.